Food Corner

 Air dry peppercorns to prevent water in the pickle

-Wash green peppercorn and drain water.
+Wash green peppercorns and drain water.

 Step 2